Jain-Pranjal/meetai/notes.md

 - initially i dont have any limit so user can make unlimited meet and agents but i have set the limit for the free one so if user buy any sub then limit will be removed and user can make unlimited meet and agents.

+## deployement
+- deploy on vercel and get the domaain
+- add the domain to stream webhook url
+- add the domain to github login (homepage url and callback url)
+- add the domain to google login (authorized redirect uri and authorised domaion (branding) and javaScript origins)
+- connect inngest to the vercel project by removeing the protection
+- basically we need to copy the vercel bypass automation and then paste it in the inngest project and then it will connect the inngest to the vercel project.
+Add the key in deployment protection key